HOME: KELSEY SUTTON

 PREFACE from Convivial

-Our new Home, Table, Garden Journal series was initiated to feature Convivial wares within a wide range of settings, styles and uses.
+Our new Home, Table, Garden Interview Series was initiated to feature Convivial wares within a wide range of settings, styles and uses.
 Our hope is that these journal entries will inspire you towards curating spaces and implementing practices that push you towards living a life of conviviality - the joining of people to eat, to drink and to be well with one another.
 We create the wares, you set the scene.
-This initial post highlights aspects of home.
+This initial post highlights aspects of home with items from our Garden Category.

 INTRODUCTION: Kelsey Sutton